surniaulula/wpsso/readme.txt

 Tested Up To: 4.2.2
 Stable Tag: 3.2

-Improves your shared content and social SEO - no matter how webpages are shared - using buttons, browser addons, or paste URLs in timelines &amp; PMs.
+Improves shared content and social SEO - no matter how webpages are shared - using buttons, browser addons, or paste URLs in timelines &amp; PMs.

 == Description ==